Carbon-neutral fuel: Economy

+Microalgae-biofuel production costs a larger amount of money compared to fossil fuel production.
+The cost estimation of producing microalgae-biofuel is around 11.57 $/usgal, which is considerably more expensive than conventional gasoline.
+However, when compared with electrification of the vehicle fleet – a key advantage of such biofuel is the avoidance of the costly distribution of large amounts of electrical energy (as is required to convert existing vehicle fleets to battery electric technology), therein allowing for the re-use of the existing liquid-fuel transportation infrastructure.
+Biofuel such as ethanol is also greatly more energy dense than current battery technologies (approximately 6x as much) further promoting its economic viability.

 Environmental impact

 The construction of large-scale microalgae cultivation facilities would inevitably result in negative environmental impacts related to land use change, such as the destruction of existing natural habitats.
 Microalgae can also under certain conditions emit greenhouse gases, like methane or nitrous oxide, or foul-smelling gases, like hydrogen sulfide, although this has not been widely studied to date.
 If poorly managed, toxins naturally produced by microalgae may leak into the surrounding soil or ground water.

 Production

 Water undergoes electrolysis at high temperatures to form hydrogen gas and oxygen gas.
 The energy to perform this is extracted from renewable sources such as wind power.
 Then, the hydrogen is reacted with compressed carbon dioxide captured by direct air capture.
 The reaction produces blue crude which consists of hydrocarbon.
 The blue crude is then refined to produce high efficiency E-diesel.
 This method is, however, still debatable because with the current production capability it can only produce 3,000 liters in a few months, 0.0002% of the daily production of fuel in the US.
 Furthermore, the thermodynamic and economic feasibility of this technology have been questioned.
 An article suggests that this technology does not create an alternative to fossil fuel but rather converting renewable energy into liquid fuel.
 The article also states that the energy return on energy invested using fossil diesel is 18 times higher than that for e-diesel.